Quramy/tsuquyomi/README.md

 Alternatively, call the Ex comand `:TququyomiDefinition`.

 ### Show references
-Type <C-[> in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol on the cursor is referenced.
+Type <C-^> in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol on the cursor is referenced.

 Alternatively, call the Ex comand `:TsuquyomiReferences`.